In 2024 there will be two Lunar Eclipses, one will be a penumbral lunar eclipse and the other will be a partial eclipse:

 - Partial Lunar Eclipse: It occurs when only some portion of the Moon enters the darkest place of the Earth's shadow, the umbra.

 - Total lunar eclipse: It happens when the Sun, the Earth, and the Moon are completely aligned, and the entire Moon is within the umbra.
 This completely obscures the Moon for those who live on the hemisphere of the Earth where it is nighttime.

 What Is a Blood Moon

-Sometimes during a Total lunar eclipse, the Full Moon turns reddish because of the Sunlight refracted through the Earth's atmosphere.
+Sometimes during a total lunar eclipse, the Full Moon turns red because of the Sunlight refracted through the Earth's atmosphere.
 This is often called a Blood Moon, although it is not its scientific name.

 This light filtering phenomenon is called Rayleigh scattering, and it is the same astronomical mechanism that causes sunsets and sunrises to sometimes have a pink, orange, or red tint.

 Lunar Eclipses are very easy to watch, and you can do it through the naked eye, in some parts of the world.